alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

 ## Conclusion: How to create your own React custom hooks

 Official React hooks are very useful tools for every React developer.
-However, these official hooks can 't do everything you may want or need.
+However, these official hooks can't do everything you may want or need.
 Writing your own React custom hooks can help you solve this problem.
 I hope that this tutorial helped you learn what React custom hooks are, how they work and how to create your own.

 [xyz-ihs snippet="thank-you-message"]